TeraneAgaeva/Grocery-store-sales-analysis/README.md

 Key analysis tasks:

-Analysis of business financial indicators and their interrelations and influence.
+* Analysis of business financial indicators and their interrelations and influence.
-Identifying the most profitable regions (countries and cities).
+* Identifying the most profitable regions (countries and cities).
-Dependencies between profit and costs.
+* Dependencies between profit and costs.
-Analysis of the impact of taxes on profit.
+* Analysis of the impact of taxes on profit.
-Investigating seasonal sales fluctuations.
+* Investigating seasonal sales fluctuations.
-Analyzing peak shopping hours.
+* Analyzing peak shopping hours.
-Analysis of the impact of increasing working hours on profitability.
+* Analysis of the impact of increasing working hours on profitability.
-Identifying the most popular, profitable and priority products for business.
+* Identifying the most popular, profitable and priority products for business.
-Analysis of product profitability by geographical characteristics.
+* Analysis of product profitability by geographical characteristics.
-Pricing Analysis.
+* Pricing Analysis.
-Research for Online Business Decision Making.
+* Research about Online Business Decision Making.